healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 Our first impression of the Presto Foldaway Non-Stick Electric Skillet 06857 was of a lovely thick pan and a sturdy base.
 Our out-the-box test had fried eggs leaving nothing stuck to the pan.
 However, it seemed a bit on the slow side when boiling water.

-National Presto Industries, Inc., founded in 1905, is a prevalent US small electric appliance manufacturer.
-The plethora of their products on the market include vacuum sealers, knife sharpeners, pizza ovens, air fryers, pressure cookers, waffle makers, and electric skillets.
+National Presto Industries, Inc., founded in 1905, is a US small electric appliance manufacturer.
+Their range of products include vacuum sealers, knife sharpeners, pizza ovens, air fryers, pressure cookers, waffle makers, and electric skillets.

 Performance
 -----------